Undergraduate Research Symposium

 ACE Talk details

-Your application to give an ACE Talk is composed of two equally important pieces:
+Your application to give an ACE Talk is composed of two equally important pieces within the Symposium registration form:

 - Your abstract (250 words or less) and